adepierre/Botcraft/README.md

 The code is cross-platform and requires a C++17 compiler, as well as git.
 ProtocolCraft only requires a C++11 compiler.

 ## Building

-Precompiled binaries for the latest game version can be found in the [latest release](https://github.com/adepierre/Botcraft/releases/tag/latest) for both Windows and Linux.

 To build the library yourself, with both encryption and compression support, but without OpenGL rendering support:
 ```